hiscoder-com/bible-verse-image/src/components/Canvas/CanvasFigure.md

 ##### Drawing a triangle with a gradient fill

-To draw a triangle with a gradient fill, you need to redefine the fillColor property as an array with the following parameters:
+To draw a triangle with a linear gradient fill, you need to redefine the `fillColor` property as an array with the following parameters:

 - `x1, y1, x2, y2` (_object property_, default: `x1` are equal to the `vertex1.x` coordinate, `y1` are equal to the `vertex1.y` coordinate,`x2` are equal to the `vertex3.x` coordinate, `y2` are equal to the `vertex3.y` coordinate): The start and end points of the gradient line.